 In the 2019-20120 school year, Thea will be working as an OPTIC Content Fellow for the Center for Instructional Support with the Massachusetts Department of Education, in addition to her usual work.
+She opened her classroom for observation during the UDL Symposium in October 2019.
 She will also be co-presenting with Sarah Jordan, Ph.
 D., on “Using Technology to Strengthen ELL Instruction through UDL” on December 4, 2019, at the Christa McAuliffe Technology Conference.

 Thea works as a private consultant in Universal Design for Learning and has served as the co-chair of the district committee on MTSS (Multi-Tiered System of Support) since its inception.
 She is a Level One certified Responsive Classroom teacher.
 Thea also works for Worcester Polytechnic Institute creating online content for the What Works Clearinghouse-reviewed ASSISTments program, focusing on Eureka Math, grades 6-8, and is a registered Professional Development provider for the state of Massachusetts.

 Thea is frequently joined by some of her four cats who insist on “helping” as often as possible.